Nankai University: Academics

-Teaching and Learning
+Teaching and learning

 The university has academic programs that cover the humanities, natural sciences, technology, life sciences, medical sciences and the arts, with an equal balance between the sciences and the liberal arts.

 Nankai's academic programs operate on a semester calendar, with two terms.
 The first beginning in early September and ending in early January and the second beginning in early February and ending in early July.
 Subsequently, winter break usually ranges from early January to early February and summer break from early July to early September.

 Nankai, in 2013, had 22 colleges and schools, and offered 79 bachelor's degree programs, 231 master's degree programs, and 172 PhD programs.
 The total enrollment stood at approximately 12,000 undergraduate students and 11,000 graduate students.
 Of the total student population, 10% were international students from different countries around the world.

 In 2018 the university offered a total of 80 undergraduate programs, 231 Master and 172 PhD programs and 28 post doctoral research stations.
 The total count of full-time students was 24,525.
 Academic staff consisted of 1,986 full-time teaching personnel, with 214 professors and 805 associate professors.

 Nankai offers different scholarships, among them the Chinese Government Scholarship for international students, the CSC Scholarship for American Students, the Tianjin Government Scholarship, the Confucius Institute Scholarship and the Nankai University Scholarship.

 Nankai also offers several scholarship programs to support international exchanges and hosts different international student exchange programs.
 Nankai's broad international programs are organized through the International Office.
 The university has established cooperations with more than 300 international universities and academic institutions, including programs like an Elementary School Chinese Program with schools in the US, which was launched in 2009.
 In 2010 the US-China exchange program Study International was launched, with the plan to send 100,000 American students to china in a four-year time frame.
-The first students were send to Nankai university in the fall of 2010.
+The first students were sent to Nankai university in the fall of 2010.

 In 2012 Nankai was invited to become the 35th member of The Global University Leaders Forum (GULF), a global community of high-ranking universities, including renowned members like Yale University, Harvard University and the University of Oxford.